Nsfas Qualifying Criteria

 • Applicants whose combined household income is not more than R350 000 per annum

-• The person with a disability: Combined household income must not be more than R600 000 per annum
+• A person with a disability: Combined household income must not be more than R600 000 per annum

 Make sure you have the following supporting documents before submitting your application because all applicants must have them to be considered.
 Applications without these components won’t be considered: